-A structured cabling system is an assembly of different components that when combined efficiently, provide the optimum infrastructure for a wide range of business communication uses.
-This assemblage is made up of 6 subsystems, each with their specific function and their own subsystems and components.
+A structured cabling system is an assembly of different components that, when combined efficiently, provide the optimum infrastructure for a wide range of business communication uses.
+Structured cabling companies make up this assemblage of 6 subsystems, each with their specific function and their own subsystems and components.
 The 6 structured cabling subsystems include: Horizontal Cabling, Vertical Cabling, Entrance Facility Structured Cabling, Consolidation Point Structured Cabling, Telecommunications Enclosure and Work Area Components.

 Horizontal Cabling subsystems connect work area telecommunications outlets to a telecommunications closet and include most of the cabling in the total system.
 Other components include cable terminations (where wire or fiber connects to a device), telecommunication outlets (the data/voice outlet that desk top phones and computers plug into), one or more transition points (where one type of cable connects to another type), cross connections between cable runs, equipment and subsystems (primarily using patch cords and jumpers).
 And more.

 Vertical Cabling, also known as Backbone Cabling, is the core subsystem of cables and components that provide inter connections between and among telecommunication rooms, entrance facilities, and equipment rooms, as well as connecting separate buildings within a campus.
 Besides the actual cables and connections, backbone cabling includes the cable routing components such as conduits, raceways and through-floor penetration sleeves.